CULTURED PEARLS

 RE-DESIGN

-I was in inspired by the process of creating a cultured pearl when I was redesigning Johansson,s pearl necklace.
+I was inspired by the process of creating a cultured pearl when redesigning Johansson’s pearl necklace.

-The creation of a cultured pearl is a controlled process, the mussel/ oyster needs to be contained so that the producer can find them and care for them.
-This is done by placing the mussel/oyster in a cage, that is being held under water.
-The mussel/oyster can be seen as a surrogate hosting the pearl inside it, creating and protecting the delicate pearl.
+The creation of a cultured pearl is a controlled process where the mussel or oyster must be contained to allow the producer to monitor and care for it.
+This is achieved by placing the mussel or oyster in a cage, submerged underwater.
+The mussel or oyster can be seen as a surrogate, hosting the pearl inside it and carefully creating and protecting the delicate gem.

-Johansson,s pearl necklace already has a circular shape around the pearl and I have used this shape but expanded upon its expression and made it more cage like.
-This has all been done using CAD-design, which has given me the possibility to quickly draw sketches to and experiment with its design.
-The level of precision and the speed of this process could never have been achieved by using tradition goldsmith techniques.
+Johansson’s pearl necklace already features a circular shape around the pearl, and I have used this shape as the foundation, expanding upon its expression and transforming it into a more cage-like structure.
+This process was entirely executed using CAD design, which provided the ability to quickly sketch and experiment with various design ideas.
+The precision and speed of this process could never have been achieved using traditional goldsmith techniques.

 process picture